Crzychkn/twilio-texting-app/README.md

 ---

+⚠️ 10DLC Registration Required (U.S. SMS)
+Important: To send messages to U.S. mobile numbers, this app requires a registered A2P 10DLC Campaign through Twilio.
+Without 10DLC, carriers will block or severely limit delivery.
+You must:
+Register a Brand and Campaign in Twilio
+Link them to a Messaging Service with your Twilio number(s) Configure this app to use that Messaging Service SID
+👉 Twilio A2P 10DLC Setup Guide

+---

 ## 📥 Download
 Head to **Releases** and grab the latest installers:
 `Releases → <your tag> → Assets` (DMG/ZIP for macOS, EXE for Windows, DEB/RPM for Linux).